 - Better Planning.
 Bottom line, with a little bit of planning, things never would have gotten so bad for Noelle and her parents.
 Maybe her parents were eligible for some form of Medicare or Medicaid benefit.
 Maybe they could have protected their home with a trust, and then had plenty of money for their own care if the place was sold.
 There are lots of opportunities to plan and preserve your assets.
 No parent wants to be a burden on their kids!
 If I was taking care of my mom, to the point where I wasn’t buying my own medicine, she’d murder me herself!
 A little planning goes a long way and can make a world of difference.

 Don’t be like Noelle.
 Or her parents.
 Be smart, and plan ahead.
 The best way to do that is to sit down with an Estate Planning and Elder Law attorney and learn about the options.
 Don’t wait until it’s too late.

 As much as it pains me to say it, at least Grey’s brought up an important subject, worthy of conversation.
 Everything else in the show just makes me hate it more.
 I’ll stick to spaceships and zombies.

 Want to come in and see me?
-Read about our SPS and book an online appointment.
+Read about our Strategic Planning Session and book an online appointment.
 Or do you just want to learn more about the subject?
-Then download and order a copy of my free book.
+Then download and order a copy of my free book on estate planning.
 Lastly, sign up for our free monthly mailed newsletter to stay updated.

 Amelia’s baby-daddy is Link!
 I knew it all along!